-Saxophonist, composer, orchestrator, producer, scholar, professor, and leader Ed Calle is known for his extraordinary ability to sight-read, interpret, and perform virtually any musical style.
+Ed Calle is known for his extraordinary ability to sight-read, interpret, and perform virtually any musical style.
 Throughout the globe, his peers and colleagues often laud his versatility.
 For example, while outside the Blue Note in New York City sharing some time with his mentor and friend Michael Brecker, fans asked Michael about being the most recorded saxophonist in history.
 Brecker smiled, looked at his pupil, and stated, “Thanks, but Ed’s probably on as many or more records.
 He records a lot for South American artists and we don’t see a lot of those credits.
-Regardless, in my estimation, Ed is likely the most versatile saxophonist on the planet.”
-Longtime mentor and collaborator Arturo Sandoval more succinctly affirms, "We call Calle – the monster."
+Ed is likely the most versatile saxophonist on the planet.”
+Longtime mentor and collaborator Arturo Sandoval succinctly affirms, "We call Calle – the monster."

-Solo tours and tours as featured soloist with Arturo Sandoval, Gloria Estefan, Raul DiBlasio, Billboard and Grammy winner Aymee Nuviola, and the legendary Charles Calello have taken Ed to Tokyo, Santo Domingo, San Antonio, El Salvador, Paraguay, New York, Austin, Tampa, and the North Sea Jazz Festival in Holland.
-Always busy in the studio, Calle's latest projects include solo performances with Sam Moore, Rudy Perez, Barry Gibb, Prince Royce, Perry Joslin, The South Florida Jazz Orchestra, 14 Jazz Orchestra, Mike Levine, Samuel Quiros and Alejandro Campos with the National Symphony of El Salvador, and Sergio Cuquejo with eh Paraguay National Symphony.
+Life on the road is an important part of an artist's life.
+Solo tours and tours as a featured soloist with Arturo Sandoval, Gloria Estefan, Raul DiBlasio, Billboard and Grammy winner Aymee Nuviola, and the legendary Charles Calello have taken Ed around the globe to Tokyo, Santo Domingo, San Antonio, El Salvador, Paraguay, New York, Austin, Tampa, and the North Sea Jazz Festival in Holland.
+Always busy in the studio, Calle's latest projects include solo performances with Sam Moore, Rudy Perez, Barry Gibb, Prince Royce, Perry Joslin, The South Florida Jazz Orchestra, 14 Jazz Orchestra, Mike Levine; Samuel Quiros and Alejandro Campos with the National Symphony of El Salvador, and Sergio Cuquejo with the Paraguay National Symphony.
 The latest releases by Ed Calle include the critically acclaimed Ed Calle 360 and Ed Calle Plays Jobim.
-Calle's latest recording is the live CD/DVD Ed Calle & Rick Margitza Live at the Open Stage Club.
-Recorded and filmed in front of a live audience, this new CD features longtime colleagues, friends, and renowned saxophone giants Ed Calle and Rick Margitza, John Hart (guitar), Chuck Bergeron (bass), John Yarling (drums), and special guests - The Miami Saxophone Quartet.
-Live at the Open Stage Club will be released on Mojito Records worldwide on April 10, 2018.
+Recorded and filmed in front of a live audience, Ed Calle & Rick Margitza Live at the Open Stage Club features longtime colleagues, friends, and renowned saxophone giants Ed Calle and Rick Margitza, John Hart (guitar), Chuck Bergeron (bass), John Yarling (drums), and special guests - The Miami Saxophone Quartet.

 Besides being an internationally acclaimed jazz performer and prolific composer and arranger, Dr. Calle is in great demand as a jazz clinician and enjoys working with students.
 In addition to his full-time Professor of Music Business and Production duties at Miami Dade College, Calle conducts regular visits to South Florida public, private, and charter K-12 schools, Ed has served as a guest artist and clinician in Venezuela, Ecuador, Guatemala, Italy, Spain, the Dominican Republic, Puerto Rico, and throughout the United States with the Miami-Dade County Public Schools Middle and High School Honors Jazz Ensembles, the Jazz Roots High School Honors Band, the Thelonious Monk Jazz Institute, the Long Island, New York School District Honors Jazz Ensembles, and at colleges including Brown University, the University of Miami, Washington State University, Brigham Young University, Temple College, the University of North Florida, the University of Florida, the University of Central Florida, Florida International University, Florida State College at Jacksonville, West Palm Beach Community College, Florida Atlantic University, and many more.